rdsea/sys4bigml/tutorials/observability/01-basic-client-server-tracing/README.md

     - Zero-code instrumentation
     - Lib-based instrumentation
     - Manual instrumentation
-  - Collector
+  - Collector with Otel collector
     - setting and components
-  - Distributed tracing backbend
+  - Distributed tracing backbend with Jaeger

 ## Application
-The material from this hand-on is mostly from [OpenTelemetry Python documentation](https://opentelemetry.io/docs/zero-code/python/)
+The material from this hand-on is mostly from Flask-based client and server [OpenTelemetry Python documentation](https://opentelemetry.io/docs/zero-code/python/)

 ## Workflow
 - Client side sends requests to server